palbagli/palbagli.github.io/_pages/research.md

 - The returns to job mobility in the UK
 (with Nye Cominetti, Rui Costa, Andrew Eyles, and Guglielmo Ventura).

-- Student loan terms and vocational choice in a simultaneous search framework.
+- Student loan terms and vocational choice in a simultaneous search framework (with Andrés García-Echalar).
 <br>

 - Stata command for maximum likelihood estimation of the partially rank-ordered logit model with large choice sets.